Move back one step Move forward one step Show themes of website

 Perez-Guerra, Javier et al (eds) 2007.
 Of Varying Language and Opposing Creed: New Insights into Late Modern English.
 Frankfurt: Peter Lang.

 Ringe, Don 2006.
 From Proto-Indo-European to Proto-Germanic.
-Oxford: University Press.
+Oxford: Oxford University Press.

 Ritt, Nikolaus and Herbert Schendl (eds) 2005.
 Rethinking Middle English.
 Frankfurt: Peter Lang.

 Romaine, Suzanne 1982.
 Socio-historical linguistics.
 Its status and methodology.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Rydén, Mats, Ingrid Tieken-Boon van Ostade and Merja Kytö (eds) 1998.
 A Reader in Early Modern English.
 Frankfurt: Lang.